Roanoke County, Virginia: Education

-Hollins University, a member of the Old Dominion Athletic Conference, is located in northern Roanoke County, near the Botetourt County border.
-Roanoke College, also a member of the Old Dominion Athletic Conference, is located in the independent city of Salem within the boundaries of Roanoke County; the former county courthouse on Main Street is now a college academic building.
+Hollins University, a member of the Old Dominion Athletic Conference, is in northern Roanoke County, near the Botetourt County border.
+Roanoke College, also a member of the Old Dominion Athletic Conference, is in the independent city of Salem within the boundaries of Roanoke County; Salem's former county courthouse on Main Street is now a college academic building.

 Notable people

-Notable sports figures from Roanoke County include Tiki Barber, Ronde Barber, J. J. Redick, all of whom attended and graduated from Cave Spring High School in Southwest Roanoke County.
+Notable sports figures from Roanoke County include Tiki Barber, Ronde Barber and J. J. Redick, all of whom attended and graduated from Cave Spring High School in southwestern Roanoke County.